 Step 2: Obtain a Plastic Bottle!

 I cannot tell you how many people have told me the same excuse: “Oh, bottle bricks are cool and all, but I don’t drink out of plastic bottles.”
 Well neither do I!
-Plastic bottles are unfortunately ubiquitous in our society; there is no excuse to not being able to find one.
+Plastic bottles are unfortunately ubiquitous in our society; there is no excuse for not being able to find one.
 You don’t need to buy a plastic bottle — raid a local recycling bin, visit your local gym, or pick that one right off the street.
 I prefer 20oz. energy drink bottles — they make the best bottle bricks because of their wider mouth.
-You’ll want to have it mostly clean and dry before using.
-Depending on the use of your bottle bricks, its best to have them all be the same size.
+You’ll want to have it mostly clean and dry before using it.
+Depending on the use of your plastic bricks, it’s best to have them all be the same size.
 Plastic water bottles are flimsier but can be used alongside the sturdier 20oz. bottles.
 You’ll want to take off the plastic label and stuff it before you actually use the bottle brick.

-Step 3: Start Stuffing!
+Step 3: Start Stuffing Your Bottle Brick!

 Time for the fun part!
 Stuff all that plastic waste into the bottle and use a sturdy stick or the end of a wooden spoon to stuff it in!
-Its very important to stuff as you go so that you minimize air space and maximize the amount of trash you can fit in.
+It’s very important to stuff as you go so that you minimize air space and maximize the amount of trash you can fit in.
 Smaller pieces of trash work better, so if you have large pieces get some scissors and cut them down first.
 Don’t lose the bottle cap because you’ll need that in the end!
 If you’re stuffing as you go, leave a stick or spoon handy by the bottle.

 If you’re collecting and stuffing later, consider having a bottle brick stuffing party with friends or small children (they are the best stuffers) to make the task easier.
 Make sure to have all the supplies on hand — enough clean plastic bottles, sticks, a tarp below to collect loose plastic, buckets or bags full of plastic trash, scissors to cut larger pieces, and gloves (optional).
 Watching a movie while stuffing is a favorite pastime of mine.
 Small children will try to convince you that their bottle is finished well before it actually is.
 Administer the “stuff test” by squeezing the bottle and then stuffing down the plastic with a stick.
 Nice try kiddo — keep stuffing!